Clarksville-Montgomery County Veterans Day Parade set for Saturday, November 5th - Clarksville Online - Clarksville News, Sports, Events and Information

 For those unable to attend in person, the parade will be live-streamed on the Montgomery County, Tennessee, official Facebook page.
 It will also be filmed and posted on CDE Lightband’s Clarksville Community Network (CCN) by Veteran’s Day.

 For more information, contact the Montgomery County Veterans Service Organization at 931.553.5173.
-Parade entry forms for veterans groups and other local organizations, as well as route maps, can be picked up at the office between 8:00am and 4:30pm, Monday – Friday, or by e-mail request to vetsvc@mcgtn.net.
+Parade entry forms for veterans groups and other local organizations, as well as route maps, can be picked up at the office between 8:00am and 4:30pm, Monday – Friday, or by e-mail request to .
 Parade entries will be accepted through Friday, October 21st.